Spacewalk-18: A Benchmark for Multimodal and Long-form Procedural Video Understanding in Novel Domains: Conclusion

+We introduce the Spacewalk-18 benchmark to evaluate video-language models' capability to generalize to unseen domains, and their comprehension of multimodal information and long-term temporal context.
+We demonstrate that while average human annotators achieve competitive performance on our benchmark, existing video-language models still struggle with domain generalization and long-form video understanding.
+Meanwhile, we discover that a promising direction for model adaptation is to provide video summary as its context, even without model fine-tuning.

-\textbf{Acknowledgements:} This work is supported by Samsung Advanced Institute of Technology and a Richard B. Salomon award for Chen Sun.
-We thank Professor Stefanie Tellex for her inspiration on looking into Spacewalk videos.
+\textbf{Acknowledgements:} This work is supported by NASA, Samsung Advanced Institute of Technology, and a Richard B. Salomon award for Chen Sun.
+We thank Karttikeya Mangalam and Raiymbek Akshulakov for their kind help with EgoSchema temporal certificate evaluation, and Professor Stefanie Tellex for her inspiration on looking into Spacewalk videos.
+Our research was conducted using computational resources at the Center for Computation and Visualization at Brown University. {